aimms/how-to/Articles/343/343-use-metadata-in-write-to-table.rst

 *   Products

-There are several tables that refer to these tables; these key tables are the grand fathers for foreign keys.
+There are several tables that refer to these tables; these key tables are the grandfathers for foreign keys.
 When writing to these tables it is important that the foreign key constraints are adhered to.
 As these tables are relatively small, efficiency is less important.
 So these tables are best written to with the options ``Database_foreign_key_handling`` and ``Database_string_valued_foreign_keys`` set to ``'Assume'``, for instance as follows: